-Little Grebe, Little Bittern, Black-crowned Night Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, Black Stork, White Stork, Mallard, Red-crested Pochard, Black-shouldered Kite, Black Kite, Red Kite, Egyptian Vulture, Griffon Vulture, Eurasian Black Vulture, Short-toed Eagle, Hen Harrier, Montagu's Harrier, Northern Goshawk, Common Buzzard, Spanish Imperial Eagle, Golden Eagle, Bonelli's Eagle, Booted Eagle, Osprey, Lesser Kestrel, Common Kestrel, Merlin, Northern Hobby, Peregrine Falcon, Red-legged Partridge, Common Quail, Common Moorhen, Common Crane, Great Bustard, Little Bustard, Stone-curlew, Collared Pratincole, Little Ringed Plover, Golden Plover, Northern Lapwing, Black-bellied Sandgrouse, Feral Rock Dove, Eurasian Collared Dove, European Turtle Dove, Great Spotted Cuckoo, Common Cuckoo, Barn Owl, Eurasian Eagle Owl, Little Owl, Red-necked Nightjar, Alpine Swift, Common Swift, White-rumped Swift, Common Kingfisher, European Bee-eater, European Roller, Eurasian Hoopoe, Iberian Green Woodpecker, Great Spotted Woodpecker, Lesser Spotted Woodpecker, Calandra Lark, Greater Short-toed Lark, Lesser Short-toed Lark, Crested Lark, Thekla Lark, Wood Lark, Eurasian Skylark, Eurasian Crag Martin, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tawny Pipit, Meadow Pipit, Water Pipit, White Wagtail, Grey Wagtail, Common Wren, Alpine Accentor, Rufous-tailed Scrub Robin, Common Nightingale, European Stonechat, Black Redstart, Black-eared Wheatear, Black Wheatear, Blue Rock Thrush, Ring Ouzel, Eurasian Blackbird, Cetti's Warbler, Zitting Cisticola, Great Reed Warbler, Melodious Warbler, Dartford Warbler, Spectacled Warbler, Subalpine Warbler, Sardinian Warbler, Orphean Warbler, Blackcap, Firecrest, Spotted Flycatcher, European Pied Flycatcher, Long-tailed Tit, Crested Tit, Blue Tit, Great Tit, Short-toed Treecreeper, Eurasian Golden Oriole, Southern Grey Shrike, Woodchat Shrike, Common Jay, Iberian Magpie, Common Magpie, Red-billed Chough, Eurasian Jackdaw, Carrion Crow, Northern Raven, Spotless Starling, House Sparrow, Spanish Sparrow, Rock Sparrow, Common Waxbill, Chaffinch, European Serin, European Greenfinch, European Goldfinch, Eurasian Linnet, Hawfinch, Rock Bunting, Corn Bunting
+Little Grebe, Little Bittern, Black-crowned Night Heron, Cattle Egret, Little Egret, Grey Heron, Purple Heron, Black Stork, White Stork, Mallard, Red-crested Pochard, Black-shouldered Kite, Black Kite, Red Kite, Egyptian Vulture, Griffon Vulture, Eurasian Black Vulture, Short-toed Eagle, Hen Harrier, Montagu's Harrier, Northern Goshawk, Common Buzzard, Spanish Imperial Eagle, Golden Eagle, Bonelli's Eagle, Booted Eagle, Osprey, Lesser Kestrel, Common Kestrel, Merlin, Northern Hobby, Peregrine Falcon, Red-legged Partridge, Common Quail, Common Moorhen, Common Crane, Great Bustard, Little Bustard, Stone-curlew, Collared Pratincole, Little Ringed Plover, Golden Plover, Northern Lapwing, Black-bellied Sandgrouse, Feral Rock Dove, Eurasian Collared Dove, European Turtle Dove, Great Spotted Cuckoo, Common Cuckoo, Barn Owl, Eurasian Eagle Owl, Little Owl, Red-necked Nightjar, Alpine Swift, Common Swift, White-rumped Swift, Common Kingfisher, European Bee-eater, European Roller, Eurasian Hoopoe, Iberian Green Woodpecker, Great Spotted Woodpecker, Lesser Spotted Woodpecker, Calandra Lark, Greater Short-toed Lark, Lesser Short-toed Lark, Crested Lark, Thekla Lark, Wood Lark, Eurasian Skylark, Eurasian Crag Martin, Barn Swallow, Red-rumped Swallow, Northern House Martin, Tawny Pipit, Meadow Pipit, Water Pipit, White Wagtail, Grey Wagtail, Common Wren, Alpine Accentor, Rufous-tailed Scrub Robin, Common Nightingale, European Stonechat, Black Redstart, Black-eared Wheatear, Black Wheatear, Blue Rock Thrush, Ring Ouzel, Eurasian Blackbird, Cetti's Warbler, Zitting Cisticola, Great Reed Warbler, Melodious Warbler, Dartford Warbler, Spectacled Warbler, Subalpine Warbler, Sardinian Warbler, Orphean Warbler, Blackcap, Common Firecrest, Spotted Flycatcher, European Pied Flycatcher, Long-tailed Tit, Crested Tit, Blue Tit, Great Tit, Short-toed Treecreeper, Eurasian Golden Oriole, Iberian Grey Shrike, Woodchat Shrike, Common Jay, Iberian Magpie, Common Magpie, Red-billed Chough, Eurasian Jackdaw, Carrion Crow, Northern Raven, Spotless Starling, House Sparrow, Spanish Sparrow, Rock Sparrow, Common Waxbill, Chaffinch, European Serin, European Greenfinch, European Goldfinch, Eurasian Linnet, Hawfinch, Rock Bunting, Corn Bunting

 History and Use